acoustic-content-samples/sample-custom-element-ui/README.md

 # Sample UI Extensions

 A collection of Samples that extend the Authoring interface of Watson Content Hub.
-Each of the samples customised the user interface of an element.
+Each of the samples customises the user interface of an element.

 These are the 'core' samples that are fully working and documented.
 Additionally, there are 'extra' samples that are more rough here - https://github.ibm.com/DX/sample-ui-extensions-ext.